Skip to main content

 -H 'Content-Type: application/json' --cookie cookies.txt \

--d '{"provider":"anthropic","keyName":"my key",
+-d '{"provider":"ANTHROPIC","keyName":"my key",

 Resolution order